Alcaraz ends Djokovic dominance to win Wimbledon

 Alcaraz is the third youngest man to win the Wimbledon title in the Open era after 17-year-old Boris Becker in 1985 and 20-year-old Bjorn Borg in 1976.

-"You never like to lose matches like this but I guess when all the emotions are settled I have to still be very grateful," said Djokovic, who broke down in tears during his on-court speech.
+"You never like to lose matches like this but I guess when all the emotions are settled I have to still be very grateful," said 23-time Grand Sam chlampion Djokovic, who broke down in tears during his on-court speech.

 "I won many tough matches here.
 Maybe I have won a couple of finals I should have lost so maybe this is even-steven.